lab64makerspace/intro2PCBdesign/Overview & Details/Displayboard/Displayboard_Activity/README.md

 PIn 50's I/O value is not provided -- you can make it a Power output.

 ## Step 2: Hierarchical schematics
 As your projects grow in size and complexity you will probably want to abstract away different portions of your system; hierarchical schematics are one strategy for abstraction in your schematic designs.
+For the display board schematic, since the display symbol is quite large, we can move it to its own child sheet to keep the rest of the schematic readable.

+Open Root.pro.
+In the project that opens, you should see a Root.sch (houses all symbols except for the display) and a Display_Board.sch (houses the display symbol you've made).
+You will modify Root.sch to have Display_Board.sch as its hierarchical child sheet.

+We will explain how to generally set up hierarchical schematics.
 Starting with whatever your schematic is now (here’s mine):

 <img width="700" src="../../Displayboard/Images/Photo2.png">